Bratislava – St Martin’s Church

 History

-The construction of the church in the first half of the 14th century proceeded with some problems, marked by a dispute between the chapter and the city, which did not want to finance construction works.
-In addition, the method of appointing the parish priest needed to be determined, who from the beginning of the 14th century was elected by the city council from among the canons, with the consent of the provost and the chapter.
-This method was changed in 1348, when the entitlements of the townspeople who had the right of patronage were increased.
-After the chancel was erected, the expansion of the church with the nave lasted until the end of the 14th century, when it was integrated with the second line of the city defensive wall, and then at the beginning of the 15th century, when the eastern closures of the aisles were transformed.
+The construction of the Gothic church probably began to be carried out more intensively around the second decade of the 14th century, after the political and economic situation had stabilized due to the end of the ruling Árpád dynasty and the struggles for the Hungarian throne.
+In 1318, the Archbishop of Esztergom issued an indulgence for all who would visit the church (“qui ecclesiam Sancti Martini adjuverint”), which was usually associated with raising funds for construction works.
+Further indulgences were granted in 1339.
+However, the construction of the church progressed with certain problems, marked by a dispute between the chapter and the city, which did not want to finance the construction works.
+In addition, the method of appointing the parish priest had to be established, from the beginning of the 14th century elected by the city council from among the canons, with the consent of the provost and chapter.
+This method was changed in 1348, when the rights of the burghers with the privilege of patronage were increased.
+After the chancel was built in the 1320s, the church was enlarged with a nave until the end of that century, when it was integrated with the second line of the city defensive wall.

-Major construction work on the church of St. Martin was suspended in the years 1427-1435 due to the Hussite threat, at that time only the chapels in the western part of the nave were built.
-At the end of the first half of the fifteenth century, under the supervision of the Viennese master Hans Puchsbaum, the vaults of the nave were built, thanks to which in 1452 the solemn consecration of the church could take place.
-The dimensions of the nave after completion, however, turned out to be completely incompatible with the small chancel erected 150 years earlier, so in the second half of the 15th century the construction of a larger, late-Gothic eastern part of the church was undertaken, completed around 1487.
-The design of the chancel belonged to the work of the Viennese master Laurenz Spenning, although its size and representativeness concealed the ambitions of the urban elite.
-The last late-Gothic works were carried out in the times of King Matthias Corvinus, and at the turn of the 15th and 16th centuries, the chapel of St. Anna was built.
-The southern porch was erected in the first quarter of the 16th century.
+More serious construction works on St. Martin’s church were suspended in the years 1427-1435 due to the Hussite threat.
+It was not until the end of the first half of the 15th century, under the supervision of the Viennese master Hans Puchsbaum, that the vaults of the nave were installed, thanks to which the ceremonial consecration of the church could take place in 1452.
+However, the dimensions of the nave after completion turned out to be completely incompatible with the small chancel built 150 years earlier, so in the second half of the 15th century, on the initiative of provost Georg Schomberg and with the support of King Matthias Corvinus, construction of a larger, late Gothic eastern part of the church was undertaken, completed around 1487.
+The chancel was designed by the Viennese master Laurenz Spenning, although its size and representativeness concealed the ambitions of the city’s patricians.
+The last major late Gothic construction works were carried out not only in the times of Matthias Corvinus, but also at the turn of the 15th and 16th centuries, when the chapel of St. Anne was added to the north, and also in the first quarter of the 16th century, when the southern porch was built.

 In 1541 Buda was occupied by the Turks, thanks to which Bratislava took over the role of the most important city of the Christian part of the Kingdom of Hungary.
 Its parish church began to serve as the coronation temple of Hungarian kings (the third one after the fall of Esztergom and Székesfehérvár), and soon after became one of the most important burial places of the Hungarian political elite.
 In 1563 in the church of St. Martin, Ferdinand I Habsburg organized the coronation of his son Maximilian and his wife Maria.
 Then, in 1572, Rudolf II Habsburg was crowned as the ruler of Hungary.
 Subsequent enthronements took place in Bratislava in the 17th century, with the exception of three carried in Sopron.